Second-round Interview Questions

 - Why do you want to work with us?

 How to assess a during second-round of interview?

 Ask more specific questions during the second round interviews to know about candidates’ strengths and weaknesses.
 Ask:

 You should also check how each candidate will fit in your company and if they will be able to collaborate with your team.
 Ask questions to evaluate:

 - Soft skills (like leadership, teamwork, and communication)

 - Emotional Intelligence

 An ideal candidate will stay with your company for a long period of time and improve your retention rates.
-During second round of interview, look for candidates having long-term career objectives that match your company’s objectives.
+During the second round of interviews, look for candidates having long-term career objectives that match your company’s objectives.